extraction-tools/ANN/Amanuel/.ipynb_checkpoints/README-checkpoint.md

 # Files

-The two folder BKM02 and BKM10 contain the code for the local fits using the BKM 2002 and BKM 2010 formulations respectively.
+The two folder BKM02 and BKM10 contain the code for the local fits using the BKM 2002 and BKM 2010 formalisms respectively.
 The folders contain 2 folders: one with the code for the current baseline neural network architecture and one with the code for the radial basis function neural network I implemented based off the work *Neural  Networks and  Deep Learning* by Charu C. Aggarwal.

 # Radial Basis Function (RBF) Neural Networks